Getting the Best Support

 - Underachievement: not producing work to standard expected, deliberately working at lower level, being the class clown, behaviour issues, boredom.

-- Resources/Activities: a Potential Plus UK Education Consultant can recommend books, toys, games, places to go, activities to do with HLP children, creative ideas and Potential Plus UK explorers groups.
+- Resources/Activities: a Potential Plus UK advisor can recommend books, toys, games, places to go, activities to do with HLP children, creative ideas and Potential Plus UK explorers groups.

 - Dual or Multiple Exceptionality: Dyslexia, Dyspraxia, ADHD, Asperger Syndrome and other conditions alongside High Learning Potential which sometimes lead to High Learning Potential going unnoticed.